gerbera/gerbera/doc/scripting.rst

   else if (type == 'cue')
   {
-    // .cue file parsing tested only with one audio file and multiplse tracks,
+    // .cue file parsing tested only with one audio file and multiple tracks,
     // but this should work also with multiple audio files var thisGenre = null;
     var thisDate = null;